-Stages of succession significantly affected the structure of aculeate communities (permutation test, 999 replications, F = 2.47, p < 0.001), and RDA model explained 14.58% of variation (adjusted R-square).
-Among 272 species of Aculeata, 55 (20.2%) significantly responded to successional transformations.
-In this group, contributions of herbivores and predators are similar (38.2% and 43.6%, respectively), while kleptoparasites accounted for 18.2%.
-The species that most strongly reacted to successional transformations are listed in Supplementary Table A4 and Fig. 4.
-The analysis of 272 species, summarised in a 3 x 2 contingency table, revealed significant relationships between the Aculeata group and the number of species significantly responding to the RDA model (G2 = 11.223, df = 2, p = 0.004).
-Herbivores and kleptoparasites had similar, low percentage contributions of species significantly reacting to the successional stages (15% and ~16% respectively, G2 = 0.025, df = 1, p = 0.873).
+Successional stages significantly affected the structure of aculeate communities (permutation test, 999 replications, F = 2.47, p < 0.001), and the RDA model explained 14.58% of the variation (adjusted R-square).
+Among 272 species of Aculeata, 55 (20.2%) significantly responded to successional transformation.
+In this group, contributions of herbivores and predators were similar (38.2 and 43.6%, respectively), while kleptoparasites accounted for 18.2%.
+The species that most strongly reacted to successional transformations are listed in Supplementary Table A4 and Figure 4.
+The analysis of 272 species, summarized in a 3 x 2 contingency table, revealed significant relationships between the Aculeata group and the number of species significantly responding to the RDA model (G2 = 11.223, df = 2, p = 0.004).
+Herbivores and kleptoparasites had similar low-percentage contributions of species significantly reacting to the successional stages (15 and ~16%, respectively, G2 = 0.025, df = 1, p = 0.873).
 Predatory species had a significantly higher (nearly 35%) percentage of species that significantly reacted to successional stages (G2 = 11.197, df = 1, p < 0.001).